Ralpina/Ne-plant-genomic-datasets/README.md

 45inds.64chr.map
 45inds.128chr.map
 ```
-Warning: 45inds.16chr.map and 45inds.32chr.map have one chromosome more in the last line (17 and 33 respectively); I just replace the values manually.
+WARNING: 45inds.16chr.map and 45inds.32chr.map have one chromosome more in the last row (17 and 33 respectively); I just replace the values manually.
 We do not change the ped file, but we rename it every time, as GONE needs ped and map file to have the same prefix.
 ```sh
 cp 45inds.8chr.ped 45inds.16chr.ped